 6. Clean the Surface of the Lightning Port

-Years of use may lead to an accumulation of dirt or grime on the lightning port of the iPhone.
-This may cause the charger pin to not fit properly into the lighting port.
-You can try cleaning the lightning port of the iPhone with a soft and clean cloth.
-Use the microfibre cloth for this purpose.
+Years of use may lead to an accumulation of dirt or grime on the iPhone’s lightning port.
+This may cause the charger pin to not fit properly into the port.
+You can try cleaning the iPhone’s lightning port with a soft and clean cloth, such as a microfibre cloth.

 7. Reset All Settings of the iPhone

-When you are desperate to retain the full battery charge on your iPhone but no trick is working, you can factory reset the iPhone.
-It will wipe out all the settings and data and make it brand new.
+When you are desperate to retain the full battery charge on your iPhone but no trick is working, you can factory reset it.
+This will wipe out all the settings and data and make the iPhone brand new.

 1. Go to the Settings.